usgs/geomag-algorithms/readme_dependency_install.md

 1. Close and re-open your terminal so that your new PATH is loaded.
    Make sure to navigate back to your `geomag-algorithms` project directory.

+1. Head back over to the main [install](README.md#install) and complete the instructions there.

 [Homebrew]: http://brew.sh/